Gordan Bosanac

 Gordan Bosanac (born 18 September 1973) is a Croatian politician currently serving as a Member of the European Parliament for Croatia since the 2024 election.
 He sits in the Greens–European Free Alliance group.

-Bosanac worked in the non-governmental sector until 2019, when he was involved in the founding of the Možemo! political platform.
-From 2020 to 2023, he served as the secretary of the Možemo! parliamentary group in the Croatian Parliament (Sabor), and as the platform's spokesperson until 2024.
+Bosanac worked in the non-governmental sector until 2019, when he was involved in the founding of the We Can! political platform.
+From 2020 to 2023, he served as the secretary of the platform's parliamentary group in the Croatian Parliament (Sabor), and as the platform's spokesperson until 2024.
 In the 2021 local elections, he was also elected to the Zagreb Assembly.
-At the 2024 parliamentary elections, he was elected a member of the Sabor, but left just two months later to become an MEP.
+At the 2024 parliamentary elections, he was elected a member of the Parliament, but left just two months later to become a Member of the European Parliament.

 Early life and education

 Bosanac was born on 18 September, 1973, in Zagreb.
 He graduated as Master of Engineering in Physics at the Faculty of Science, University of Zagreb in 1999.
 In 2004 he also completed a master's degree in Human Rights at University College London.